Accelero/MLDeploy/README.md

 ### 2. Run simulator
 1. [Download](https://www.python.org/downloads/) and install Python 3.9

-2. **Install pipenv:** Open terminal with privileges and run `pip install pipenv` to isntall system wide.
+2. **Install pipenv:** Open terminal with privileges and run `pip install pipenv` to install system wide.
 Parameter `--user` can be used to install only for the current user.
 Make sure pipenv is added to the PATH environment variable (system or user PATH respectively).

 3. **Create python virtual environment for "controllersim" subproject and install dependencies:** Open terminal at "MLDeploy/controllersim" and run `pipenv install`.